thehanriver/ESP-Skills/README.md

-# Han-Mario
+# ESP Skills
+### Mario Han

+## Contents

-Repository for a skill set I had to learn during one of my classes at Boston which was to learn about smart and connected systems.
+Repository for skill sets learned in learning about smart and connected systems / embedded systems using Adafruit ESP32s and Raspberry Pi